mikaello/emit-punch-cards-communication/mtr-protocol-description.md

 ## Message description

-An MTR message is an e-card reading, and have the following format:
+An MTR message is an e-card reading (either by user placing ecard on MTR, or by issuing a command to MTR to retrieve from history), and have the following
+format:

 | Byte    | Name            | Description                                                                                                                              | Value        | Number of bytes |
 | ------- | --------------- | ---------------------------------------------------------------------------------------------------------------------------------------- | ------------ | --------------- |